Functional Fitness Solutions

 Benefits and Drawbacks of Sitting While Working on Patients

 You know those days when you can’t wait to finish taking radiographs just to sink into your chair?
-Your feet ache, your lower back feels tight, and sitting—even if it’s to scale—sounds lovely.
-It’s not laziness; it’s giving your body a break!
+Your feet ache, your lower back feels tight, and sitting down, even if it’s just to scale, sounds lovely.
+This is usually your body asking for a break.

-1. Reduces strain on lower body joints like knees and hips
+1. Reduces strain on lower body joints like the knees and hips

 2. Provides better stability for fine motor tasks

-3. Allows for closer and more consistent proximity to the patient
+3. Allows for more consistent proximity to the patient

 4. Can reduce fatigue in the lower legs and feet

-5. Offers a stable position for longer procedures, minimizing overall fatigue
+5. Offers a stable position for longer procedures, which may help reduce overall fatigue

-1. Prolonged sitting can lead to lower back pain
+1. Prolonged sitting can contribute to lower back pain

-3. Encourages slouched posture, resulting in neck and shoulder strain
+3. Encourages slouched posture, which can increase neck and shoulder strain

-5. Lack of movement over time can cause muscle imbalances and musculoskeletal pain
+5. Too much time in one position can contribute to muscle imbalances and musculoskeletal pain

-• Sit up straight, aligning your head, neck, and shoulders over your hips
+• Keep your head, neck, and shoulders stacked over your hips as much as possible

-• Keep your hips even—a neutral pelvis is the foundation for spinal support
+• Keep your hips even, since a neutral pelvis helps support your spine

 • Hinge at the hips if you need to lean forward